-At Akouos, we are combining novel delivery technology with the latest advances in gene therapy and hearing research to restore the natural function of the inner ear.
+At Akouos, we are combining a novel delivery approach with the latest advances in gene therapy and hearing research with the goal of restoring the natural function of the inner ear.
 Akouos is advancing multiple candidate therapies that target sensory cells (such as inner hair cells) and nonsensory cells (such as supporting cells), in an effort to provide new potential therapeutic options for as many people as possible.
-Our lead program, AK-OTOF, is an AAV gene therapy focused on restoring hearing in individuals with sensorineural hearing loss due to mutations in the otoferlin (OTOF) gene.
+Our lead program, AK-OTOF, is an AAV gene therapy intended for the treatment of, and potential restoration of hearing in individuals with sensorineural hearing loss due to mutations in the otoferlin (OTOF) gene.

 Our Project Pipeline

-AK-OTOF is a gene therapy focused on restoring hearing in individuals with sensorineural hearing loss due to mutations in the otoferlin (OTOF) gene.
+AK-OTOF is a gene therapy intended for the treatment of, and potential restoration of hearing, in individuals with sensorineural hearing loss due to mutations in the otoferlin (OTOF) gene.
 Normal otoferlin function enables the sensory cells of the ear (hair cells) to release neurotransmitter in response to stimulation by sound to activate auditory neurons.